kjolley/BIGSdb_documentation/data_analysis/field_breakdown.rst

 .. image:: /images/data_analysis/field_breakdown2.png

 A chart will be displayed for the first field.
-Depending on the field type, this may be either a world map (for country or continent fields), pie chart, or bar chart.
+Depending on the field type, this may be either a world map (for country or continent fields), pie chart, bar chart or treemap.

 .. image:: /images/data_analysis/field_breakdown3.png